 - Photos and videos of the accident scene and vehicles involved

 - Copies of medical records

 - Eyewitness information

 - Evidence of lost wages

 - Contact information of the at-fault party

 Who you select to represent you in your pedestrian accident lawsuit can make a substantial impact on the value and overall outcome of your case.
 Choosing the ideal attorney is absolutely critical, and experience matters.

-The Slater & Zurz legal team is widely recognized as one of Ohio’s leading personal injury law firms.
+The Slater & Zurz legal team is widely recognized as one of Cincinnati’s leading personal injury law firms.
 The key to our success is our unparalleled skills and resources and the unwavering commitment we have toward our clients.
 We have a proven track record of securing maximum recovery in pedestrian injury cases in Cincinnati as well as across the state of Ohio.